 The important thing is to look toward balance and move toward a diet that provides a better ratio.
 This is one of the things you’ll learn today that you can put into your own diet, ketogenic or otherwise!

 These special fatty acids carry some of the most important benefits you can get from food and dietary habits.
 Here are some of them.

 This is a general benefit that is relevant in many ways.
 The overall point is that that omega-3 fats are used to combat excessive inflammation, whether in response to exercise, diet, or other stressors and lifestyle factors.

 This is how omega-3 fats counteract omega-6 fats, which are pro-inflammatory.
 But this also protects you from the day-to-day inflammation your body endures.
 This prevents degeneration of all kinds of tissues, as well as reducing the effects of aging.

 This is one of the most important reasons you should be taking omega-3s, as it is the basis for most of the other benefits we’ll outline below.

-Regulating inflammation also comes with antioxidant effects that reduce the risk of cell death and associated health problems (such as cancer), as well as reducing the negative health effects of aging.
+Regulating inflammation also comes with antioxidant effects that reduce the risk of cell death and associated health problems, as well as reducing the negative health effects of aging.

 Heart health is a crucial part of why we prioritize omega-3 fats.
 To start, omega-3s are a form of unsaturated fat.
 Unsaturated fats have already been shown to improve heart health when chosen over lower-quality fats.
 Second, omega-3s are independently useful for improving heart and artery health.